-AP FACT CHECK: Putin offers baseless claim on cyberattacks
+AP FACT CHECK: Putin’s errant claims on cyberattacks, Jan.
+6

 Russian President Vladimir Putin contradicted the evidence Wednesday when he asserted Russians are not a leading source of cyberattacks on the United States and other countries.
 They are.

+Putin also accused the imprisoned opposition leader Alexei Navalny of leaving Russia unlawfully to seek medical treatment, ignoring the fact he was flown from the country in a coma.
+And he distorted the circumstances of the Jan.
+6 insurrection at the U.S. Capitol as he sought to equate that attack with the threats his government contends with from political opposition in Russia.

-A look at his claim in the news conference that followed his summit with President Joe Biden.
+A look at his claims in the news conference that followed his summit with President Joe Biden.

 PUTIN: “From American sources, it follows that most of the cyberattacks in the world are carried out from the cyber realm of the United States.
 Second place is Canada.
 Then two Latin American countries.
 Afterward comes Great Britain.
 Russia is not on the list of countries from where — from the cyber space of which — most of the various cyberattacks are carried out.”